pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-retentionlabel-remove.md

 ## Remarks

-Removing a retentionlabel is only supported on subfolders.
-Removing a retentionlabel from a rootfolder is currently not supported by by this command.
+Removing a retentionlabel with this command is only supported on the folders inside a document library.
+Removing a retentionlabel on the document library itself is currently not supported by by this command.

 ## Examples